Skip to main content

 It is now clear that starting sometime in the 1993 season the baseball itself was somehow substantially juiced.
 That juicing, which created what we call The SillyBall, is demonstrated exhaustively elsewhere on this site (click the link), so here we merely accept it as the fact that it is.
 Baseball before 1993 (at least back to 1977 anyway, which is when a different, and more resilient, brand of baseball was introduced into the game) and baseball after 1993 right on through today are simply two different, incommensurable games.

 (Since that was first written, we have had further and even more dramatic ball juicings, starting in 2015 or so.
 We thus insert here a graph from the SillyBall page.
-The maroon line is the advent of notorious “Rabbit Ball” prompted by Babe Ruth’s popularity; the pale green lines bracket WWII; the red line is the introduction of the Rawlings baseball; the blue line is the 1993 juicing; and the dark-green line is the apparent 2015 juicing.
+The maroon line is the advent of notorious “Rabbit Ball” prompted by Babe Ruth’s popularity; the pale green lines bracket WWII; the purple lines are the introduction of the Rawlings baseball; the red lines are the 1993 juicing; the dark-green line is the apparent 2015 juicing; and the brown line is the who-knows-what (ball deadening?) in 2019.
 We say no more here.)

 For quite a while, we at Owlcroft calculated and applied an adjustment factor to the raw stats, to make them commensurable with a baseline of results from that 16-year window.
 We did that so that no one looking at, say 1998 numbers for a team or man and comparing them with the sort of “built-in” mental benchmarks of what for so long had been “normal” would be misled by the effects of the SillyBall.
 But we are now more than two decades on from the change, and today’s observers’ mental benchmarks have now all been conditioned by, or re-set to, the norms of the SillyBall era, and so corrections to a now-outdated era seem worse than useless.
 So we don’t do them anymore.
 There are no men left in the game with seasonal data from 1993 or earlier, so we can ignore the pre-SillyBall data with no effect on career results for anyone playing today.